scrapy/scrapy/docs/topics/request-response.rst

         tagging Responses.
 For example: ``'cached'``, ``'redirected``', etc. And they're shown on the string representation of the Response (`__str__` method) which is used by the engine for logging.

+    .. attribute:: Response.ip_address

+        The IP address of the server from which the Response originated.

     .. method:: Response.copy()